Retaking the GMAT? Here’s What You Need to Know First!

 It gives people just about enough reason to try harder to make it to the absolute top rather than settling for something less.

 However, the competition among Indians in this range is greater because most of these aspirants belong to one over-represented majority or another.

 People who come from over-represented groups find it fairly difficult to stand out of the crowd and be noticed.
 They often perceive securing a high score on the GMAT as a way to differentiate their profile from the rest.

-For example, a male Indian IT Engineer with a GMAT 690 might stand a chance to get into a B-School like Columbia.
+Let’s take an example to understand this better.
+A male Indian IT Engineer with a GMAT 690 might stand a chance to get into a B-School like Columbia.
 However, a male Indian IT Engineer with a GMAT 730 stands a much better chance of getting into the same school.

 The idea that a great GMAT score is the only way for a person from an over-represented group to stand out, is not entirely correct.
 There are many ways in which you can differentiate your profile; these ways have nothing to do with your GMAT score.

 In fact, at CrackVerbal, we have seen many candidates make it into reputed B-Schools in spite of being not so happy with their GMAT scores.
 Samvit Roy and Shripad Sonavay both scored 690 on the GMAT and got into Schulich School of Business, while Vivek Saurabh got into Purdue and Pittsburgh with just a 630 on his GMAT.